Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/README.md

 spec-wasm
 ```

-The Daodiseo Core is the official Golang reference implementation of the Daodiseo protocol.
+The ODISEO Core is the official Golang reference implementation of the ODISEO protocol.
-The Daodiseo Core is built using the [Cosmos SDK](https://cosmos.network/sdk), which provides a robust framework for blockchains that run atop the [Tendermint](https://tendermint.com/) consensus protocol.
+The ODISEO Core is built using the [Cosmos SDK](https://cosmos.network/sdk), which provides a robust framework for blockchains that run atop the [Tendermint](https://tendermint.com/) consensus protocol.

 Before diving into the core modules, it may be useful to familiarize yourself with the [Cosmos](https://docs.cosmos.network/) and [Tendermint](https://docs.tendermint.com/master/tutorials/go.html) documentation.

-## How to use the Daodiseo Core module specifications
+## How to use the ODISEO Core module specifications

-Each module specification begins with a short description of the module's main function within the architecture of the system and an explanation of how it contributes to implementing Daodiseo's features.
+Each module specification begins with a short description of the module's main function within the architecture of the system and an explanation of how it contributes to implementing ODISEO's features.

 The body of each module specification provides a more detailed description of its main processes and algorithms alongside any concepts you might need to know.
 The body of each module specification also contains links to more granular information, such as specific state variables, message handlers, and other functions.

-These specifications are not an exhaustive reference and are provided as a companion guide for users who need to work directly with the Daodiseo Core codebase or understand it.
+These specifications are not an exhaustive reference and are provided as a companion guide for users who need to work directly with the ODISEO Core codebase or understand it.
 Though all the important functions in each module are described, more trivial functions, such as getters and setters, are omitted for clarity.
 Module logic is also located in either the message handler or block transitions, such as begin-blocker and end-blocker.

 The end of each module specification includes lists of various module parameters alongside their default values with a brief explanation of their purpose, associated events / tags, and errors issued by the module.

 ## Module architecture

-The Daodiseo Core is organized into the following individual modules that implement different parts of the Daodiseo protocol.
+The ODISEO Core is organized into the following individual modules that implement different parts of the ODISEO protocol.
 They are listed in the order in which they are initialized during genesis:

 1. `genaccounts` - import & export genesis account
 2. [`distribution`](spec-distribution.md): distribute rewards between validators and delegators